 Christmas Market Video

 To give you an idea of what to expect at the Vancouver Christmas Market, check out the video below.
-It includes scenes of the market from both 2018 and 2019.
-Singing in the background during the second half of the video are the Gingerbread Men who frequently perform at the event.
+It includes scenes of the market from 2022.

 What to Expect at the Market

-At the market you’ll find a wide selection of vendors selling food and Christmas-y souvenirs of all kinds.
-There is also a carnival carousel for the kids, hot non-alcoholic apple cider and mulled wine (for those ages 19+).
+At the market you’ll find a wide selection of vendors selling food and Christmas souvenirs of all kinds.
+There is also a carnival carousel and scavenger hunt for the kids, as well as alcoholic beverages for adults.

 The Vancouver Christmas Market is arguably the Lower Mainland’s best outdoor market anywhere this time of year.
+It’s one of the very best in Canada, in fact.
 There are other good ones including Vancouver’s regular weekly Winter Farmers Markets which feature local produce and artisan products.
 The Vancouver Christmas Market, however, is in a league of its own!

-In addition to all the retail stalls, food for sale most years includes glühwein drinks, pretzels, schnitzels and all sorts of pastries.
+In addition to all the retail stalls, food for sale most years includes glühwein drinks, pretzels, schnitzels and a variety of pastries.
 There is also beer and a range of other festive beverages.
+A mug of steaming hot chocolate topped with whipped cream goes down well as you browse the artisan stalls on chilly days and nights.

-Regular features every year include things like the mulled wine and entertainment.
-New since 2017 is a 30-foot walk-in Christmas tree with thousands of lights.
-New for 2021, carousel rides were free (although donations to the Make A Wish charity were greatly appreciated).
-The carousel was free again in 2022.
+Regular features every year include things like mulled wine and entertainment.
+There is a huge walkthrough Christmas tree with tons of lights.
+Since 2021, carousel rides are free (although donations to charities are greatly appreciated).

 Christmas Market Zones

-In recent years the Vancouver Christmas Market has been divided up into four or so main sections to make it easier to find different things.
-When the attraction first started up years ago there were just two dozen or so vendors.
-Now there are over 90!
+In recent years the Vancouver Christmas Market has been divided up into four main sections to make it easier to find different things.
+When the attraction first started up years ago there were around 24 vendors.
+Now there are close to 100!

 Walk-In Christmas Tree

 In the middle of the venue, near the Olympic Cauldron, there’s the Tannenbaum Terrace.
-That’s where you’ll find the giant Christmas tree you can walk inside and take photos in.
+At the start of it is where you’ll find the giant Christmas tree most years.
+You can walk inside and take photos as well.

 Along the eastern edge of the venue, on the side closest to the Vancouver Convention Centre, there is the Kaufmannsgasse or Merchant Alley.
-That’s where the market has another two dozen or so vendors selling things like imported beer steins, exotic clothing and natural handmade goods.
+That’s where the market has another 24 or so vendors selling things like imported beer steins, exotic clothing and natural handmade goods.

 Marktplatz Eats & Treats

-It’s usually in the central area of the Marktplatz that you’ll find the attraction’s 20 or so food and drink vendors.
-There are other food vendors nearby though in the Tannenbaum Terrace area too.
+It’s usually in the central area of the Marktplatz that you’ll find the attraction’s 24+ food and drink vendors.
+There are other food vendors nearby, though, in the Tannenbaum Terrace area too.

-Menu items at the market typically include things like cheese and potato raclette and bratwurst sausages.
+Menu items at the market typically include things like cheese & potato raclette, stews, pork hock, and bratwurst sausages.

-Dessert items in the Marktplatz typically include things like waffles, German donuts, Belgian chocolates and chimney cakes.
-In 2021 there were also shish kabob-style chocolate-covered marshmallows.
-Beverages included everything from craft beers to German beers, glühwein, schnapps and hot apple cider.
-2022 options were similar.
+Dessert items in the Marktplatz typically include things like waffles, some kind of donut, Belgian chocolates and chimney cakes.
+There are also usually shish kabob-style chocolate-covered fruits and marshmallows.
+Beverages include everything from craft beers to German beers, glühwein, schnapps and hot apple cider.

 Alpen Haus

-At the north end of the Marktplatz, at the edge of Burrard Inlet, there is a large area with places to relax and socialize.
-In 2022 the area had a ski-theme and was called Alpen Haus.
+At the north/northeast end of the Marktplatz, at the edge of Burrard Inlet, there is a large indoor area with places to relax and socialize.
+The area has a ski-theme and is called Alpen Haus.

 Market Entertainment